cs456s26/labs/lab04/lab04description.md

 endmodule

 ```
-Then change the always @ sensitivity list to only include `in` and use the `=` blocking assignment.
-Create a testbench that no longer uses the clock and instead, just cycles `a`.
+Now create a module called blocking by starting with the code above and making the following changes: a) change the always @ sensitivity list to only include `in` and b) use the `=` blocking assignment.
+Then create a testbench module called  blocking_tb that no longer uses the clock and instead, just cycles `a`.
 See how this is different in terms of the schematic and the timing diagram and explain that difference in your write-up for the lab briefly.

 ## Multiplexors with if-else
 Note that a multiplexor is a combinational circuit.
 To specify one in behavioral verilog the simplest way is to use an if-else statement or a case statement.
 It is easy to introduce a latch